What are Atomic Swaps and how do they work?

 Decentralized Exchanges (DEXs) and Wallets

 One of the most common applications of atomic swaps is within decentralized exchanges and non-custodial wallets.
 While many DEXs only support tokens on a single blockchain, those integrating atomic swaps can offer cross-chain trading.
-AtomicDEX by Komodo is a platform that functions as both a multi-coin wallet and a DEX supporting swaps for assets like Bitcoin and Ethereum.
+For instance, Komodo's AtomicDEX functions as both a multi-coin wallet and a DEX that supports swaps for assets like Bitcoin and Ethereum.
 Similarly, wallets like Liquality leverage atomic swaps to provide seamless cross-chain exchanges directly within the user interface.

 Layer-2 Protocols